-We'll end these lectures on a high note next time by discussing the Advanced LIGO detections of binary black hole mergers.
-In this lecture we will instead discuss the other categories of sources.
-All non-binary sources are of unknown strength, which is another way of saying that if they are detected, we can learn a lot of astrophysics.
+Once we move away from binaries we enter unknown territory.
+All other types of sources are of unknown strength, which is another way of saying that if they are detected, we can learn a lot of astrophysics.

 The first of these uncertain classes of sources that we will treat is continuous sources.
 A binary increases its frequency as it loses energy, and the lifetime of such sources is short (minutes at most) in the frequencies accessible to ground-based detectors.
 In contrast, a spinning source can in principle emit gravitational waves at a single frequency for a long time, so the signal builds up in a narrow frequency bin.
 As a result, particularly for high frequencies observable with ground-based detectors, continuous-wave sources are interesting because they can in principle be seen even at relatively low amplitudes.